Tyler Gron

 Tyler Gron (born September 7, 1989) is a Canadian professional ice hockey player.
-He is currently playing for the Hannover Indians in the Oberliga Nord.
+He is currently playing for the Hoechstadt Alligators in the Oberliga Nord.

 Gron played junior hockey in the Alberta Junior Hockey League before committing to the Northern Michigan Wildcats men's ice hockey team, which competes in the NCAA's Division I in the Central Collegiate Hockey Association (CCHA) conference.